 WriteLog has special handling for multiplier modules that support rover stations.
 If the contest module has that support, then the lower left panel shows the Trusted QSL entries that need not be correct on your selected Station Location.
 That list is for your information only-you need not make any selections in it.
 WriteLog will fill those entries in separately for each QSO it writes out to the Trusted QSL file.
-If the contest supports multiple locations for a single QSO (e.g. a county line operation in a state QSO party), then WriteLog will write two separate entries into the Trusted QSL output for each such multi-location QSO, and the subsequent ones will be recorded one second later so that the LOTW database will recognize them as separate.
+All the other entries in the Location must be correct for all the QSOs in the contest, as each will appear in each logged QSO in the TQSL export.